capensis/canopsis/doc/sakura/TR/TR__Context.rst

 >>>>>>>>>>>>

 The context engine is in charge to keep the context's graph up to date.
-He extracts connector, resource and component from events, He builds ids and check if connectors, resources and components are already in the graph and if links exists. if needed the engine will update the graph.
+He extracts connector, resource and component from events, He builds ids and check if connectors, resources and components are already in the graph and if links exists.
+If needed, the engine will update the graph.

 Software architecture and costing